-What is amputation?
 Amputation is surgery to remove all or part of an arm or leg.
-It may be done to treat injury, disease or infection.
+It may be done to treat injury, disease, or infection.
 It may also be done to remove tumors from bones and muscles.

-The most common reason for an amputation is poor blood flow.
+The most common reason for amputation is poor blood flow.
 This happens when arteries become narrowed or damaged.
 When this occurs in the arms or legs, it’s called peripheral arterial disease or PAD.
-PAD most often occurs between the ages of 50 to 75 years.
-It usually results from diabetes or atherosclerosis, a buildup of plaque inside the artery wall.
+PAD most often occurs between the ages of 50 to 75.
+It usually results from diabetes or atherosclerosis.
+This is a buildup of plaque inside the artery wall.
 Poor blood flow causes infection and death of tissue.

-Other reasons for you might need this procedure include injury, such as severe burn or accident, or a cancer in a limb.
+Other reasons you might need this procedure include injury, such as severe burn or accident, or cancer in a limb.

 Amputation may also be done for serious infections that do not respond to antibiotics or other treatment.
-In some cases, it may be done due to neuroma (a thickening of nerve tissue), or frostbite.
+In some cases, it may be done due to frostbite or neuroma.
+This is a thickening of nerve tissue.

 There may be other reasons you may need an amputation.